Stochastic modeling of gene expression: application of ensembles of trajectories: Introduction

 Recently, a vast amount of research is devoted to show that the dynamics of stochastic systems can be studied by analyzing the statistical properties of dynamical trajectories (time-realizations)~\cite{S09,PSS10,BS13,LW12,PH14,ZRP,Gising,Gglass,G1order}.
 It is of great importance to characterize fluctuations in the system conditioned on the occurrence of a rare event.
-Ensembles of trajectories are associated with large deviations of time-integrated quantities (time-dependent observables).
+Ensembles of trajectories are associated with large deviations of time-integrated quantities.
 While some trajectories are responsible for creating typical values of the observable, some other trajectories create a specific fluctuation or an atypical value of the observable.
 By looking at a certain set of trajectories which is responsible for a specific fluctuation, we are imposing constraints on the time-integrated quantities~\cite{TCh15}.
-It has been shown that one can determine the changes in dynamical model parameters so that it reproduces the effects of rare fluctuations.
-An auxiliary model (sometimes called driven or effective model) is a conditioning-free Markov stochastic process whose steady-state trajectories are close to those of a biased ensemble during a time translational invariance regime.
-In other words, the statistics of the conditioning-free Markov stochastic process reproduces the fluctuations of the original Markov process conditioned on the occurrence of a rare event~\cite{JS10,JS15}.
+It has been shown that one can determine the changes in dynamical model parameters so that it reproduces the effects of rare fluctuations~\cite{JS10}.
+Far from the boundaries of the observation time, there is a temporal regime during which the trajectories of the biased ensemble are close to the steady-state trajectories of an auxiliary model (sometimes called driven or effective model) which is a conditioning-free stochastic Markov process.
+In other words, the statistics of the conditioning-free Markov stochastic process reproduces the fluctuations of the original Markov process conditioned on the occurrence of a rare event~\cite{JS15}.

 In comparison with the static ensemble of configurations approach, the above mentioned approach provides us, in principle, with a variety of information.
 Assuming that the probability distribution function of the dynamical observable has a large deviation form, one can calculate the large deviation function.
 The scaled cumulant generating function of the time-integrated observable can also be calculated.
 It is also possible to determine the probability vectors of both the final and initial configuration, knowing that the value of the observable through the evolution of the system is restricted to a certain value.
 Last but not least, the effective process can also be calculated~\cite{T09,G1order,JS10}.